 Homemade Mustard

-In a medium mixing bowl, whisk together mustard powder, turmeric (for colour), salt, garlic powder, paprika, and cayenne (leave out if you don't like hot mustard).
+In a medium mixing bowl, whisk together mustard powder, turmeric (for colour), salt, garlic powder, paprika, and cayenne (leave out if you do not like hot mustard).
 Once the dried ingredients are combined, add vinegar and water.
 Whisk.
-You've just made mustard.
+You have just made mustard.
 You can eat it right away, but it is best if it sits in the fridge overnight.

 Variations